mm80843/T3.5/docs/Benef/PBN__Benef_1224.md

 ## Articles mentionning this Benefit

 * [Urban nature in a time of crisis: recreational use of green space increases during the COVID-19 outbreak in Oslo, Norway](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_256.md)

+## Name of the Benefit

+Increases in recreational use were greater on trails that are more remote because of social distancing advisories.